-FY 2023-24 Current Financial Y (ear FY 2022-23 Previous Financial Year
+FY 2023-24 Current Financial Year FY 2022-23 Previous Financial Year

 Benefits No. of employees covered as a % of total employees No. of workers covered as a % of total workers Deducted and deposited with the authority (Y/N/N.A.)
 No. of employees covered as a % of total employees No. of workers covered as a % of total workers Deducted and deposited with the authority (Y/N/N.A.)

-PF 35.6 NA Y 37 NA Y
+PF 35.6 NA Υ 37 NA Y

-Gratuity 100 NA Y 100 NA Y
+Gratuity 100 NA Υ 100 NA Υ

 ESI NA NA NA NA NA NA

 Others - please specify NA NA NA NA NA NA

-3. Accessibility of workplaces
+Accessibility of workplaces

 Are the premises / offices of the entity accessible to differently abled employees and workers, as per the requirements of the Rights of Persons with Disabilities Act, 2016?
-If not, whether any steps are being taken by the entity in this regard.
+If not, whether any steps are being taken by the entity in this b.
+Details of measures for the well-being of workers: Not Applicable